Pylons/pyramid/docs/narr/startup.rst

    the ``.ini`` file.
 This section represents the configuration of a :term:`WSGI` application that will be served.
-If you're using a simple application (e.g. an ``[app:main]`` section of a default-generated :mod:`repoze.bfg` project), the application :term:`entry point` or :term:`dotted Python name` will be named on the ``use=`` line within the section's configuration.
-If, instead of a simple application, you're using a WSGI :term:`pipeline` (e.g. a ``[pipeline:main]`` section), the application named on the "last" element will refer to your :mod:`repoze.bfg` application.
+If you're using a simple application (e.g. an ``[app:main]`` section of a default-generated :mod:`pyramid` project), the application :term:`entry point` or :term:`dotted Python name` will be named on the ``use=`` line within the section's configuration.
+If, instead of a simple application, you're using a WSGI :term:`pipeline` (e.g. a ``[pipeline:main]`` section), the application named on the "last" element will refer to your :mod:`pyramid` application.
-   If instead of a simple application or a pipeline, you're using a Paste "composite" (e.g. ``[composite:main]``), refer to the documentation for that particular composite to understand how to make it refer to your :mod:`repoze.bfg` application.
+   If instead of a simple application or a pipeline, you're using a Paste "composite" (e.g. ``[composite:main]``), refer to the documentation for that particular composite to understand how to make it refer to your :mod:`pyramid` application.

 #.
 The application's *constructor* (named by the entry point reference
    or dotted Python name on the ``use=`` line) is passed the key/value